One-inflated zero-truncated Poisson and negative binomial regression models: Estimation, testing, and marginal effects

-Various issues relating to the estimation of the models are discussed in this section: maximization of the log-likelihoods; estimation of variance-covariance matrices and their related uses such as tests for no one-inflation and tests of significance; estimation of the marginal effects and their standard errors; and the visual assessment of the fitted models via barplots.
+Various issues relating to the estimation of the models are discussed in this section: maximization of the log-likelihoods; estimation of variance-covariance matrices and their related uses such as tests for no one-inflation and tests of significance; derivation and estimation of marginal effects and their standard errors; and model prediction and the visual assessment of the fitted models via plots.